-- a Master of Public Health with a concentration in Biostatistics (MPH), and
+- Master of Public Health with a concentration in Biostatistics (MPH)

 Biostatisticians work in all aspects of industry, government, and academia.
 To provide multifaceted expertise, there is a tremendous need for adequately trained biostatisticians who are able leaders, teachers, and collaborators on clinical and basic science research projects.
 There is a shortage of biostatisticians who are adequately trained with the necessary skills to address the complexity of biological models, to effectively use bioinformatics tools, and aid in the development of effective targeted therapies.